Security-Onion-Solutions/securityonion-docs/alerts.rst

 Automatic Refresh Interval
 --------------------------

-To the right of the toggles is the Automatic Refresh Interval setting.
-When enabled, the Alerts page will automatically refresh at the time interval you select.
+To the right of the toggles is the Automatic Refresh Interval setting:

 .. image:: images/soc-automatic-refresh-interval.png
   :target: _images/soc-automatic-refresh-interval.png

+When enabled, the Alerts page will automatically refresh at the time interval you select.

 Query Bar
 ---------